 Linnéa in Signe dress

 You have lived in so many places - Milan, London, Switzerland and Cape Town.
 Do you have a favorite place you can’t wait to show your daughter?

-I want to show her the whole world, and discover the amazing planet we live on together.
-Above all, I want to introduce her to the great outdoors, both in Sweden and beyond.
-Show her what a fantastic artist Mother Earth is.
-I can’t wait to take her to Cape Town when she gets older, as it is my absolute favorite place.
+I want to show her the whole world and discover the amazing planet we live on together.
+Above all, I want to show her nature, both in Sweden and in the world.
+Show what an amazing artist Mother Earth is.
+I long to take her to Cape Town when she grows older, it is my absolute favorite place.